metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 ## Eagles @ Cardinals

 Jonathan Gannon's keeping his defensive backs unusually deep.
 Why?
 Isn't it common knowledge Kyler Murray has been throwing especially short this season?
+Hopefully, this is just Gannon playing an idiotic form of prevent defense.